procore/migration-lock-timeout/README.md

 ## Disabling

-You can disable the lock timeout be using:
+You can disable the lock timeout by using:
 ```ruby
   class AddFoo < ActiveRecord::Migration